temmyscope/router/readme.md

 => SevenRouter is developed by Elisha Temiloluwa [ TemmyScope ]

-SevenRouter is a fast but simple router
+SevenRouter is an extremely lightweight and simple fast router

-The Router class should not be used a router for API.
-It processes users-enetered url into an available previously defined controller & endpoint.
+The Router class should not be used as a router for API.
+It processes user-enetered url into an available previously defined controller & endpoint.

+E.g.
+ url => /user/edit

+ Processed into	=> UserController::class, 'edit' method

 The usage of Router Class of this library looks something like this: